The Quiet Girl: Plot

-One day, the Cinnsealach family attends a wake.
+One day, the Cinnsealachs attends a wake.
 Seeing Cáit getting restless at the event while Eibhlín and Seán comfort their friends, a gossipy neighbour offers to look after her for a couple of hours.
 Eibhlín hesitates but agrees.
 While the woman and Cáit walk together, the former reveals that the Cinnsealachs had a young son who drowned in the family slurry pit some years before Cáit's arrival.

 When the Cinnsealachs later pick Cáit up from the neighbour's house, they notice her withdrawn demeanour and ask what the neighbour said to her.
 Cáit tells them the truth, which quietly upsets them, but they do not deny the neighbour's story.

-Over a month into her stay, Cáit's mother has given birth and has requested the Cinnsealachs to return Cáit in time for the start of the school year.
+Over a month into her stay, Cáit's mother has given birth and has requested the Cinnsealachs return Cáit in time for the start of the school year.
 Cáit, Eibhlín, and Seán each express their subdued sadness at having to part.
 Cáit sneaks off to the well to fetch water but falls in, overwhelmed by her rapidly filling bucket.
-A distressed Eibhlín, searching for Cáit, finds her soaked and shivering and comforts her.
+A distressed Eibhlín, searching for her, finds her soaked and shivering and comforts her.
 Cáit develops a cold.

 A few days later, Eibhlín and Seán drive Cáit back to her home.
-Her mother barely acknowledges her daughter's return, and her father immediately chastises Cáit for sneezing.
+Her mother barely acknowledges her daughter's return, and her father immediately chastises her for sneezing.
 After a tension-filled conversation between the adults, with Eibhlín telling Cáit's parents that the girl is welcome to stay with them at any time, they reluctantly bid farewell to Cáit and begin to drive off.

 While watching the car disappear down the long driveway, Cáit suddenly sprints toward it, managing to catch up to the couple as Seán is closing the gate.
 They embrace, while Eibhlín sobs quietly in the car.
 As Cáit looks over Seán's shoulder, she sees her father angrily marching toward them and says, "Daddy."
 She closes her eyes and says "Daddy" again.